 Making reading games is a fun, inexpensive way to support young learners

 Last month I was invited to make a presentation for the parents at a local preschool.
 Unlike most of my presentations, this was a hands-on workshop.
-We used rubber stamps, pencil crayons, stickers and foam shapes to make reading games.
+We used alphabet stamps, pencil crayons, alphabet stickers and alphabet foam shapes to make reading games.
 This sort of workshop becomes very social – the adults get to play with the craft supplies for a change!

 Whenever possible, I like to make activities self-correcting.
 For example, for some matching activities I put small marks on the back of the playing pieces so that the children can double-check their “matches.”

 I’ve also tried to ensure that many of the games allow children to be active and move while they play and learn.
-For one of the games, I used green rubberized, mesh placemats.
+For one of the games, I used green mesh placemats.
 I cut out lily pads (beige works for elephant footprints) and then painted letters onto each lily pad / footprint.
 The clingy nature of the placemat material ensures that the lily pads are not slippery when placed in ABC order on the floor.
-The children love to hop from one lily pag to the next, singing the ABC song.
+The children love to hop from one lily pad or one elephant footprint to the next, singing the ABC song.

 Gift wrap is another great source for learning games.
-I’ve made games to used with many, many themes – everything from birthday cupcakes to balloons, pond life, western, sports, emergency vehicles and the circus.
+I’ve made games to used with many, many themes – everything from birthday cupcakes to balloons, pond life, western, sports, truck theme and the circus.
 From time to time, you can find a licensed gift wrap that matches something you are doing in the classroom.
-I’ve used Cat in the Hat and Franklin Turtle paper.
+I’ve used Cat in the Hat gift wrap.

 Match the Ending Consonant Sound